-A 1930s general store near Buffalo NY; pictured are my great-grandfather and his assistant.
+A 1930s general store near Buffalo NY, with my great-grandfather Harold Dobstaff and his assistant.

-The general stores of the early days evolved into the supermarkets and grocery stores of today.
-They used to be run by a proprietor and his assistant, often a young apprentice who might get to take over the store one day if he stayed there long enough.
-Modern grocery stores employ many workers at a time.
+In the old days, general stores were often run by a proprietor and his assistant, a young apprentice who might get to take over the store one day if he stayed there long enough.
+In contrast, present-day grocery stores employ many workers at a time.
 Grocery store jobs are a blend of retail and food service, ranging from the typical retail jobs like customer service and cashier positions, to traditional food service jobs like bakers, deli servers and sandwich makers.
 If you’re looking for a job that’s more behind-the-scenes, grocery stores also have merchandiser and stocker jobs.

-Working in a grocery store can be fun and beneficial first job.
-The starting pay is often quite low, but as an added perk they typically give you an employee discount on purchases.
-You may even be allowed to take home bruised fruit or other food items that are not aesthetically pleasing enough to be sold on the shelves.
-The job itself is not too demanding and includes things like tidying shelves, filling produce bins, and helping customers find what they are looking for.
+Working in a grocery store can be a fun and beneficial first job.
+The starting pay is usually rather low, but as an added perk they typically give you an employee discount on purchases.
+You may even be allowed to take home bruised fruit or other damaged items that are not aesthetically pleasing enough to be sold to the public.
+The job itself is not too demanding and includes things like bagging groceries, tidying shelves, filling produce bins, and helping customers find what they are looking for.

-One longtime grocery store employee said, “I started working at Publix as a bagger when I was 16.
-That’s almost 30 years ago.
-Publix has been with me as I finished college, dated and then married, gave birth to my three children and then moved 300 miles to a new city to start a new chapter of our lives.
-So, 30 years later, who would’ve thought?
+As told in a testimonial on the Publix blog: “I started working at Publix as a bagger when I was 16.
+That’s almost 30 years ago… Publix has been with me as I finished college, dated and then married, gave birth to my three children and then moved 300 miles to a new city to start a new chapter of our lives… So, 30 years later, who would’ve thought?
 I’ve made friends that will last forever.
 I have medical benefits, a retirement plan, company stock, long-term disability, happiness and security.
 I own my own home, pay my bills, have several weeks of vacation.
 I don’t have to worry about having a job tomorrow when I wake up.
 Working at a grocery store?
-It’s the best career ever!”
+The best thing that ever happened to me!”